KatyDeng17/todo_lis/README.md

-# React Starter
+# To do App

-> This repo contains boilerplate code to aid in the creation of a new React app with Redux.
-Follow the below setup instructions to get started.
+> To do app built using ReactJs

 ### Setup Instructions